Lindsey Vonn Slays On The Beach In Tiny Bikini To Celebrate Her 36th Birthday

 “Man, it is GORGEOUS there – thanks for sharing some photos.
 I will add it to my to-do list for my travels,” one person wrote.

-Vonn has gotten plenty attention this week for her beach adventures ahead of turning 36 on Sunday.
+Vonn has received plenty of attention this week for her beach adventures ahead of turning 36 on Sunday.
 As Fox News reported, she shared some other racy pictures throughout the week.
 That included a steamy photo where she showed off in a red thong bikini while going out on a boat.

 As the report added, Vonn took a step back to reflect on all the major life events she has seen during that time, including a series of major injuries that forced her professional skiing career to come to an end.